Marcus Simmons (footballer)

-Kapri Simmons, more commonly known as Marcus Simmons, (born July 16, 2000) is a Canadian professional soccer player who plays for Vancouver FC in the Canadian Premier League.
+Kapri Marcus Douglas Simmons (born July 16, 2000) is a footballer who plays for League1 Alberta club Edmonton Scottish.
+Born in Canada, he represents Guyana at international level.

 Early career

 Simmons played youth soccer with Edmonton Green & Gold, and was later a part of the FC Edmonton academy.
 He won a silver medal with Team Alberta at the 2017 Canada Summer Games.

 In the offseason of 2021, Simmons played with amateur club Edmonton Scottish and participated in the 2021 Summer Series and AMSL, notably scoring a 1st minute goal against Calgary Foothills in the home opener.

 University career

 In 2018, he began attending MacEwan University, playing for the men's soccer team.
 He made his debut for MacEwan on September 8, 2018, earning an assist on the game-winning goal against the Mount Royal Cougars.
 He scored his first goal exactly a year later on September 8, 2019, also against the Mount Royal Cougars.
 He played two seasons with the Griffins, scoring once and adding three assists in 23 appearances.

 Following a summer stint with Edmonton Scottish, he transferred to York University and began playing for the York Lions in 2021.
 He appeared in nine season games, scoring once, along with appearing in the all three of the team's playoff matches for the Lions, helping them to an OUA silver medal.